 I found out about a podcast episode from That Weems Guy, titled Teaching Newbies, while checking out the most recent Weekly Knowledge Dump (May 6, 2022) from Greg Ellifritz and listened to it while driving to and from KR Training this past weekend to attend their Advanced Handgun class.
 The episode was quite interesting and gave me a lot to think about in terms of writing content intended to target folks who are new to guns, which plenty of readers who visit this blog are.
 During one of the topics in the episode, Lee Weems, Tim Reedy, and Rick Remington, brought up one of my favorite quotes from Tom Givens: “The question should never be, ‘Can I shoot him?’
 The question should always be, ‘Do I have to shoot him?’”
-Lee Weems proceeded to discuss the semantics between can versus may versus should which got me thinking about how I’ve come to think about those questions when it comes to defensive shooting.
+Lee Weems proceeded to discuss the semantics between can versus may versus should which is based on a paradigm introduced by Steven Harris in 2012 (see the update at the end of the post for more information).
+This got me thinking about how I’ve come to think about those questions when it comes to defensive shooting.
 I’m not discounting nor arguing what any of these instructors, who are far more experienced and well versed in both pistol shooting and armed self defense than I am, are teaching.
 Rather, I just want to present the notion I’ve developed to provide another perspective on this topic.

 The question should never be, “Can I shoot him?”
 The question should always be, “Do I have to shoot him?”Tom Givens

 There are four questions to consider when deciding whether or not to bring a gun to bear and use it in a defensive encounter.
 These questions are: